rwf2/Rocket/CONTRIBUTING.md

   4. **Wait for a review, iterate, and polish.**

      If a review doesn't come in a few days, feel free to ping a maintainer.
-     Someone will review your PR eventually.
-Once they do, integrate their feedback.
+     Once somene reviews your PR, integrate their feedback.
 If the PR solves the issue (which it should because you have passing tests) and fits the project (which it should since you sought feedback _before_ submitting), it will be _conditionally_ approved pending final polish: documentation (rustdocs, guide docs), style improvements, and testing.
 Your PR will then be merged.

 ### Implementing an Unproposed Feature
 [Implementing an Unproposed Feature]: #implementing-an-unproposed-feature